onaio/help/guides/getting-started/_posts/2014-11-12-getting-started.md

 ##### <a name="submit-data"></a>Use ODK Collect or Enketo to submit data

-Next you need to use either ODK Collect or Enketo to submit data to the uploaded
+Next you need to use either ODK Collect or Enketo to submit data to the uploaded.

 ##### <a name="view-your-project-data"></a>View your project data